 February 15, 1969

 Sealab 3 Deployed

 Sealab 3 is deployed off the coast of off San Clemente Island, California at a depth of 610 feet (185 meters).
 It uses the refurbished Sealab 2 habitat and is placed in water three times deeper.
 The habitat soon begins to leak and four divers are sent to repair it but are unsuccessful.
 During a second attempt, one of the divers is killed due to a faulty rebreather.
 It is believed that someone aboard the command barge is trying to sabotage the habitat's air supply.
 A suspect is identified but never prosecuted.
 Sealab 3 is retrieved from the ocean floor and scrapped.

 First Long Duration Submersible Expedition

-A manned underwater vehicle known as the Ben Franklin spends 30 days submerged off the coast of Palm Beach, Florida.
-A six-member crew led by the vehicle's creator, Jacques Piccard, study the Gulf Stream and travel a distance of 1,444 miles (2,324 km).
+A manned underwater submersible known as the Ben Franklin spends 30 days submerged off the coast of Palm Beach, Florida.
+A six-member crew led by the vehicle's creator, Jacques Piccard, study the Gulf Stream and travel a total distance of 1,444 miles (2,324 km).
 The voyage also serves to study the effects of long-term, continuous close confinement for long space flights.

 Celebrated oceanographer Dr. Sylvia Earle leads the first all-female team of oceanographers on a research mission aboard the Tektite underwater laboratory.
 The mission lasts two weeks at a depth of 50 feet (15 meters) in the U.S. Virgin Islands' Great Lameshur Bay.
 The aquanauts spend an average of 12 hours in the water each day as they researched ecology or coral reef fishes, human physiology and and psychology in extreme environments, and saturation diving.